 Even if DSS agents and law enforcement believe that this was a tragic accident, an investigation will still occur.
 These entities are required to examine every possible reason why the accident occurred.
 The agents will take a deep look at your entire life, including the story you told, how you reacted, and if you have exhibited any guilt.
 Every trip to the doctor with your child will be reviewed.
 Your social media will be reviewed.
 Your friends, family, and employers may be interviewed.
 You may be questioned repeatedly by different state and local agencies.

 Aside from the potential prison time and fines, you could face other losses such as:

 - The removal of other children from your home by DSS

 - Loss of employment opportunities, even if you have not been convicted of a crime

 - Loss of certain rights, including the right to vote, carry a firearm, or apply for government benefits

 - Loss of professional license and/or security clearances

 No parent should talk with any official agency, including law enforcement, without a criminal defense attorney there to protect you if your child has succumbed to an accidental or unintentional death.
 You should be presumed innocent, but investigations related to these tragedies can take a quick turn toward viewing you as a suspect.

 If your child has been seriously injured or died as a result of a horrific accident that is under investigation in York, Lancaster, or Chester County, don't let yourself become the target of criminal charges.
 You need an aggressive homicide defense attorney from Holland Law LLC.
-Please call 803-219-2630 or fill out the contact form to schedule a consultation.
+Please call us today or fill out the contact form to schedule a consultation.
 We maintain offices in Fort Mill and Rock Hill.